25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 int j = (int)o;  // Unboxing
 ```

 - When a value of a value type is assigned to an `object` reference, a "box" is allocated to hold the value.
-That box is an instance of a reference type, and the value is copied into that box.
+That box is an instance of a reference type, and the value is copied into that box

 - When an `object` reference is cast to a value type, a check is made that the referenced object is a box of the correct value type.
-If the check succeeds, the value in the box is copied to the value type.
+If the check succeeds, the value in the box is copied to the value type

 ### Default Value